 Performing musician or producer

 As a performing musician or producer of a track (phonogram), you are legally entitled to receive neighbouring rights payments.
 In the context of neighbouring rights, a performing musician is an artist or (session) musician who plays an instrument, sings vocals or produces music on a computer.
-In the context of neighbouring rights, a producer is the party who bears the financial responsibility for the master, also known as the master owner.
-In many cases this is the record company, but this can also be the artist themselves in the case of an independent release.
+In the context of neighbouring rights, a producer is the party who bears financial responsibility for the master, also known as the master owner.
+In many cases this is the record company, but this can also be the artist himself in case of an independent release.

 CTM collects worldwide